TheiaSpace/ESATOBC/src/README.txt

 # ESAT_ADCSSubsystem

-Attitude Determination and Control Subsystem.
-A wrapper to the ESAT_ADCS library.
+Attitude Determination and Control Subsystem (library backend).
+A wrapper to the ESAT_ADCS library running in the On-Board Computer.

 # ESAT_EPSSubsystem